raidancampbell/raidancampbell.github.io.source/content/posts/narp.md

 After a timeout period, the host considers the IP address unused, and is free to claim it.

 During this timeout window, an attacker has the opportunity to maliciously answer the probe with a forged ARP reply.
-An implementation of this is available [here][narp] for educational use only
+An implementation of this is available [here][narp] for educational use only.

 [RFC 826]:https://tools.ietf.org/html/rfc826